rnbochsr/atlas/README.md

 ### NMAP Scan

 Check for running services and open ports.
-I realized after I ran the above command that I didn't need the `-A`.
+I realized after I ran the following command that I didn't need the `-A`.
 I changed my mind half way through typing it and didn't remove the `-A`.
 ```bash
 nmap -p- -Pn -sC -sV -A -vv -oN nmap.scan IPaddr
 ```